harshkoli1255/Weatherwise/README.md

 *   **Automatic Hourly Email Alerts:** Users can opt-in to receive hourly email alerts for significant weather in their chosen city, with customizable schedules and sensitivity.
 *   **Modern Email Templates:** Dark-themed email notifications with AI-generated subject lines and activity suggestions.
 *   **Theme Customization:** Switch between light and dark modes.

 ---

+## ☁️ Deployment

+This app is pre-configured for deployment with **Firebase App Hosting**.

+1.  **Set up the Firebase CLI** on your machine and log in.
+2. From your project's root directory, run the deploy command:
+    ```bash
+    firebase deploy
+    ```

+> **IMPORTANT:** Your local `.env` file is **not** uploaded during deployment for security reasons.
+You must configure all the same environment variables (from the list above) in the secret management section of your Firebase project settings in the Google Cloud console.

+---